hemitoncode/hemitoncode/README.md

   - Performance: Improved API call stack to an impressive 30ms during good Wi-Fi

 - **Trashify AI Microservice**
-  - Architecture: Built on gRPC for optimal server-to-server communication
+  - Architecture: Built on gRPC for optimal server-to-server communication with the main NextJS project
   - Technology: Integrated AI using SciKit Learn in Python

 - **DailySAT.tech**